-The mission of Northern Michigan University (NMU) encourages students and employees to “…embrace diversity and become productive citizens in the regional and global community.”
-NMU’s strategic plan, Investing in Innovation, identifies domestic and global outreach and engagement as one of its strategic foci.
-An anticipated outcome of this focus is that partnerships will be expanded with people here and around the world.”
-Therefore NMU views the presence of international visiting scholars as being important and aligning with the goals of its strategic plan.
-Hosting international scholars whose goals are consistent with the University’s contributes to the richness of the experience for the visiting scholar as well as providing valuable contributions to the intellectual life of faculty, staff and students.
+NMU's strategic plan, Investing in Innovation, identifies domestic and global outreach and engagement as strategic focus areas.
+NMU views the presence of international visiting scholars as important and in alignment with the goals of its strategic plan.
+Hosting international scholars whose goals are consistent with the University's contributes to the richness of the experience for the visiting scholar as well as providing valuable contributions to the intellectual life of faculty, staff and students.

 What is a Visiting Scholar at NMU?

-Visiting Scholars are scholars, researchers, or other academic personnel temporarily residing at NMU with defined but unescorted access to University facilities.
-The designation of “visiting scholar” is ordinarily made for a minimum of three weeks and a maximum of one year.
+Visiting Scholars may be professors, researchers, scientists, or other academic personnel who are temporarily in residence at NMU who have defined access to identified University facilities with prior approval by the respective department head and college Dean.
+A visiting scholar is typically in residence at NMU for a minimum of two weeks up to a maximum of two weeks and a maximum of one year.
 International scholars usually come to NMU in a number of ways:

-- Through collaborative research projects with a faculty member, or as a research or teaching associate for a department.
+1. collaborative research projects with an NMU faculty member, or as a research or teaching associate for an academic department.

-- Through prior knowledge of individual faculty members and/or the reputation of the Department or the University.
+2. prior knowledge of individual faculty members and/or the reputation of the Department of the University

-- Through referral from national or international funding agencies, foundations, Fulbright commissions, IREX, foreign universities, foreign embassies or other reputable national and international organizations.
+3. referral from national or international funding agencies, foundations, Fulbright commissions, IREX, foreign universities, foreign embassies or other reputable national and international organization.

 Table of Contents

-A letter of invitation will be sent to visiting scholar applicants from the department head when the completed application materials have been received, reviewed, and approved.
-This process also includes securing a department faculty mentor and may take 3-4 weeks.
-Visiting scholar appointments will be granted on the basis of departmental and faculty mentor availability.
+When the completed application materials have been received, reviewed, approved and a faculty mentor has been identified, a letter of invitation will be sent to the visiting scholar from the department head.
+This process may take 3-4 weeks or longer.
 In the event multiple applications are submitted for a limited number of appointments, selections will be made based on an applicant’s scholarly record, appropriate match with a faculty mentor, and alignment with the University’s needs.
+Visiting scholar appointments will be granted on the basis of departmental approval (faculty and Department Head support) and faculty mentor availability.

-Visiting scholars may visit the University for up to one year.
-Most faculty are not available to work with visiting scholars during the summer months.
-Thus it is important that an early understanding be established about the proposed length of stay.
+Visiting scholars may be in residence at the University for up to one year however, some exceptions can be made on a case-by-case basis.
+Most NMU faculty are not available to work with and mentor visiting scholars during the summer months; thus it is important that a clear timeline and understanding of expected scholarship be established regarding the proposed length of stay.